ka2m/mixcut/README.md

 mixcut
 ======

 This is a script, which allows you to split your mixtape (album, merged in one file) back into files.
-Written in pure Bash.
+Written in Bash.

 ##Dependencies